Burn Rate

 Why It Matters for Your Business

-If you don't know your burn rate, you can't predict when you'll run out of cash—the number one reason small businesses fail.
+If you don't know your burn rate, you can't predict when you'll run out of cash — running out of cash is the number-one cause of small-business failure cited by the SBA.

 Practical Tips